Rishit605/earthquake-prediction/README.md

 # Earthquake Prediction

 Predicts earthquake magnitude from USGS seismic catalogue data using a from-scratch and scikit-learn ML pipeline.
-This is **Phase 1** of the
+The data pipeline supports two feature modes: **normal** row-level features (the default) and an optional **time-series** mode that adds cyclical time and rolling-window features.
-project: it treats each earthquake event as an independent row and predicts magnitude from numerical/geographic features (traditional ML, not time series).
-Phase 2 will reframe this as a time-series forecasting problem — the groundwork (an LSTM model and training loop) already exists in `src/eq_prediction/training/training_nn.py` and `src/eq_prediction/model/model.py`, but isn't the focus of this phase.
+The LSTM model and training loop in `src/eq_prediction/training/training_nn.py` and `src/eq_prediction/model/model.py` remain exploratory groundwork rather than the default workflow.

 This phase's main deliverable is the **data pipeline**: a single command takes raw USGS data (from a live API, a local CSV, or PostgreSQL) all the